 For the Sarasota Shopper, I used a dye colour to suit the yarn I had chosen, but a contrasting colour could be used instead to add an extra degree of "zing" to the finished result.

 The design features bands of Basketweave texture set into a background of Double Moss Stitch.
 Both of these stitches are favourites of mine and were taken from our new book, Reversible Knitting Stitches.

 The final bag has a wonderfully understated elegance — just perfect for a trip to the shopping mall.
 It would also be an excellent choice to carry all the essentials for a day at the beach.

-The patterns for all four bags can be found in my LoveKnitting store, either as stand-alone patterns or as a collection, the Southampton Collection.
+The patterns for all four bags are available for instant download from my website, either as stand-alone patterns or as a collection, the Southampton Collection.

 I will upload photos of the final two bags, both book bags, next time.